 Arianna of Campione! made her first introduction driving a car with manual transmission.
 She didn't actually understand why the car had an extra pedal and compensated for not shifting gears by flooring the accelerator.
 She managed 80 kilometers per hour on a congested road in first gear.
 This part was ignored in the anime version.

 Her not recognizing a manual may be a case of the author not realizing the prevalence of such vehicles in Europe.
 It does not, however, explain how she got a driver's license in Japan where she would be required to understand a manual transmission.
-Then again, how she got a license at all is unknown.
+But as is stated in-universe, how she got a license at all is unknown.

 Knights of the Dinner Table: Weird Pete discovers that Gordo can't drive stick during a road trip to GaryCon when he wakes up to to find Gordo is still driving in first gear.
 By the end of the trip, Gordo has mastered driving stick (with the aid of Squirrely) and is ecstatic.